guaguabujianle/E3Relax/README.md

 When defining atoms_id, ensure it is consistent with the names of your .cif files to maintain integrity and facilitate seamless processing.

 #### Preprocessing Your Data
-To convert your .cif files into a format suitable for EquiRelax, use the following command, replacing your_data_path with the path to your custom directory:
+To convert your .cif files into a format suitable for E3Relax, use the following command, replacing your_data_path with the path to your custom directory:
 - `python preprocess_custom.py --data_root your_data_path/custom --num_workers 1`

-This command will process your .cif files and organize the output into two subdirectories (train_EquiRelax and val_EquiRelax) within the custom directory.
+This command will process your .cif files and organize the output into two subdirectories (train_E3Relax and val_E3Relax) within the custom directory.

 #### Applying Transfer Learning
 After preprocessing your data, apply transfer learning to your custom dataset with the following command: